 By implementing 2-day shipping on your Shopify store, you not only satisfy this need to receive items quickly before missing out, but you can also help customers to find their items faster too.

 This is because fast shipping results in more website clicks and conversions (more on that later).
 These clicks and conversions are picked up on by Google and can result in increased SERP above your competition.

 The subconscious mind is also significantly opposed to risk and, accordingly, will seek out options to reduce even everyday risk as much as possible.

 By offering customers a 2-day shipping guarantee on your eCommerce store, you can appeal to this need to avoid risk.
 Customers are provided with the peace of mind that their items will arrive in time for that birthday, anniversary, or Friday night, which makes your eCommerce store stand out from the stores offering but not promising fast delivery.

 According to Narayan Janakiraman, assistant professor of marketing at the University of Texas: “our expectation of ‘instant’ has become faster, and as a result, our patience is thinner,” giving a new meaning to instant gratification.

 While many stores are meeting this need by offering 2-day deliveries, you can stand out by providing customers located close to your warehouse, next-day delivery.

 You can also boost the number of customers eligible for this service by using multiple warehouses, or an outsourced fulfilment partner.

-Fast shipping, especially when it’s free, represents something of value to the customer.
+Fast shipping, especially when it’s free, represents something of value to the customer and keeps customer satisfaction high.
 This can trigger the act of reciprocation - an inherent feeling that the customer must give you something back in return for this generosity.
 How does this give you a competitive edge?